yuzq97/starter_project/README.md

 -s: Latent space used in StyleGAN, either "W" or "Z". ("Z" by default)

 ## Results
 In this project, I examined five prominent facial attributes: age, gender, eyeglasses, pose, and smile.
-To determine which of the two disentaglement methods achieves better effect, I used the same set of images for them to edit.
+To determine which of the two disentaglement methods achieves better effect, I used both methods on the same set of images generated from StyleGAN model trained on the FFHQ dataset.
 The results are as follows:

 ### 1. Age
 ![image](./images/age_v_eyeglasses/z1.png) \